Home » Does Cancer Qualify for Disability?

 • Diagnosed and treated with multimodal anticancer therapy (combination of surgery, chemotherapy, radiation, etc.)

-• Type and Site of Cancer: You will need medical documentation specifying the cancer’s type, site, and how far it has spread (if applicable).
+You will need medical documentation specifying the cancer’s type, site, and extent of spread (if applicable).

 SSA often needs evidence over a 3-month period after therapy starts to assess whether the treatment is effective.
 If you have completed treatment, provide evidence of any residual impairments or ongoing complications affecting your ability to work.